in-toto/specification/in-toto-spec.md

 error-free case.

 1. The project owner defines the layout to be followed by, e.g. using the in-toto CLI tools.
-When doing so, he or she instructs who is intended to sign for every piece of link metadata, any sublayouts that may exist, and how to further verify accompanying metadata.
+When doing so, they specify who is intended to sign for every piece of link metadata, any sublayouts that may exist, and how to further verify accompanying metadata.
 1. Functionaries perform the intended actions and produce link metadata for